24 Feb Are you Talking about Sex?

 By talking about sex – having (or at least listening to) any conversation about sex will give you ample opportunity to see both where you allow and welcome your pleasure, turn-on and juiciness as well as where you cut it off, hide it or even repress it.

 So have a conversation or two this week…

 If you’re really ready for a shift, have a conversation a day.

 The conversation can happen with a lover of many years – in the kitchen, in bed, anywhere.
 It can happen with a potential new love.
-It can even happen while talking to your buddy or best girlfriend and if you happened to get turned on by the conversation, it doesn’t mean you’re gay, it just means you’re alive, open and in-tune with the energy of the conversation.
+It can even happen while talking to your buddy or best girlfriend and if you happened to get turned on by the conversation, it doesn’t mean anything other than the fact that you’re alive, human, open and in-tune with the energy of the conversation.

 Let’s talk about SEX!